Regularity Priors for the Linear Atomic Cluster Expansion: Methods

 where $\sigma_{\rm{n}}$ and $\sigma_{\rm{l}}$ are parameters.
 By $U_N$ being $p$ times differentiable, we mean that $U_N$ has partial derivatives of the form $\partial_{\rr_1}^{p_1} \cdots \partial_{\rr_N}^{p_N} U_N$ up to $\max_t p_t \leq p$.
 By $U_N$ being analytic we mean jointly analytic in all variables.
 We are again ignoring the $m$ indices since we always have $|m_t| \leq l_t$.

 If our prior belief (or knowledge) is that the $U_N$ belong to one of those classes, then we can encode this into the prior distribution on the parameters by choosing

 In Bayesian modelling, one generally prefers a ``cautious'' prior that under-regularizes, rather than an over-confident prior that over-regularizes.
 In our context, this would result in choosing a lower regularity class.
 This rule-of-thumb is based on the assumption that there is sufficient data to specify the model.
 In the setting of MLIPs this is almost never the case.
-Even the most diverse datasets only cover a relatively small part of configuration space that is ``likely to be visited often'' during inference (e.g., molecular dynamics simulation).
+Even the most diverse datasets only cover a relatively small part of configuration space that is ``likely to be visited often'' during inference (e.g., \ac{MD} simulation).
 To ensure maximal robustness of the fitted models when extensive sampling of configuration space is required, it is therefore interesting to explore the effect of over-regularization, i.e., selecting regularity priors that may be theoretically too strong.
 In that spirit we will also consider the Gaussian prior,

 The regularity class of functions having the analogous decay of coefficients is extremely small (the algebra of polynomials and Gaussians), hence this choice should be thought of as over-regularization and not as describing the regularity of the underlying target function.
-A detailed dicussion on the interplay between regularity priors and symmetrising over the rotation group is given in section \ref{sec:symbasis_priors}.
+A detailed discussion on the interplay between regularity priors and symmetrization over the rotation group is given in section \ref{sec:symbasis_priors}.